 Next step: book yourself a great tour and enjoy the countryside!

-Have you taken the Trans-Siberian Railroad from Beijing to Ulaanbaatar?
+Have you taken the Trans-Siberian Railway from Beijing to Ulaanbaatar?
 Tell us about your experience!